Support for One Somerset

 A single council for Somerset Growing Support

-One Somerset is backed by a large coalition that includes public sector partners, town and parish councils, the voluntary and community sector, the Police and Crime Commissioner, a majority of local MPs, businesses and our residents.
+One Somerset is backed by a large coalition that includes public sector partners, town and parish councils, the voluntary and community sector, the former Police and Crime Commissioner, a majority of local MPs, businesses and our residents.

 They all agree that a new single council for Somerset is the best way to end confusion and waste, improve public services, and free up funds to be reinvested where needed the most.
 One Somerset would do exactly that.